Chapter 8 Hybrid Assembly Methods for Short and Long Reads

 8.1 Hybrid assembly using Unicycler

-is combination of programs (also called a pipeline) to perform a hybrid assembly.
+The program unicycler is combination of programs (also called a pipeline) to perform a hybrid assembly.
 Usually, a manual hybrid assembly (i.e. using each program separately) entails the following steps:

-program will do everything mentioned above and more, so hopefully we will have the best assambly possible using the highest amount of data.
+However, for prokariotic organisms as the ones we are trying to assemble, our Unicycler program will do everything mentioned above and more, so hopefully we will have the best assambly possible using the highest amount of data.

 /Smaug_SSD/bin/Unicycler-0.5.1/unicycler-runner.py --spades_path=/Smaug_SSD/bin/SPAdes-4.0.0-Linux/bin/spades.py --racon_path=/Smaug_SSD/bin/racon/build/bin/racon -1 illumina_reads_forward.fastq.gz -2 illumina_reads_reverse.fastq.gz -l /course_data/BIOL209/nanopore_raw_data/longread.fastq.gz -o unicycler_hyb_S167 -t 8